deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/webservices.rst

 Custom capabilities formats
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``text/html`` can be configured to be available as response format for GetCapabilities requests.
-A XSLT script is used to generate the HTML output.
+Any mime type can be configured to be available as response format for GetCapabilities requests, although the most commonly used is probably ``text/html``.
+A XSLT script is used to generate the output.

 This is how the configuration section looks like: